-The Quackcyclists would like to invite you to participate in the Fourteenth Annual Knoxville Fall Classic Double Century.
-This year’s event is scheduled for Saturday, the 28th of September, 2013.
+The Quackcyclists would like to invite you to participate in the Knoxville Fall Classic Double Century.
+This year’s event is scheduled for Saturday, the 30th of September, 2017.
 This is an endurance ride, not a race, not a timed event.
 Ride your bike with friends, take in the scenery.
 Just finish.

 All riders must be pre-registered.
-We have typically closed registration one week before the event.
-Due to light entries this year, registration has been extended to Tuesday, September 24th.
+Registration will close Tuesday, September 26th.
 No day-of-event registrations.
-No rider exchanges, each entry is only good to the person registered.
+No rider exchanges.
+Each entry is only good to the person registered.
 Proof of identity may be required.
-Entry fee: $90.

 Rider limit: 250.
 Once we receive 250 total entries, we will post a notice on the web and registration will be closed.
 Our permits & available support simply do not allow us to have more riders.

 The ride will start & finish at Vacaville’s Pena Adobe Park.
 It’s right off I-80, just west of Vacaville.
 We ride north thru Fairfield, over Mt.
 George, up the Napa Valley, over Howell Mtn, then along Lake Berryessa on Knoxville Road, all the way to Lower Lake, site of the lunch stop.
 The afternoon course heads up Siegler Canyon and over Cobb Mountain via Loch Lomond, then heads south into Middletown & Pope Valley, back beside Berryessa, then finally down Pleasants Valley.